 |---|---|

-| Weekends | Reduced booking flexibility and tighter start windows; curb space fills early near terraces and apartments; overruns from morning jobs cascade into afternoon schedules. |
+| Weekends | Reduced booking flexibility and tighter start windows; kerb space fills earlier near terraces and apartments; overruns from morning jobs cascade into later schedules. |

-| End of Month | Tenancy changeovers cluster moves; lift and loading bay slots are limited; route congestion around key exchange times increases waiting and extends carrying distance. |
+| End of Month | Tenancy changeovers cluster moves; lift and loading-bay slots are limited; route congestion around key exchange times increases waiting and extends carrying distance. |

 | Summer / Student Areas | Turnover in Cathays and Roath concentrates moves on the same streets; permit zones and terrace access create longer kerb-to-door carries and slower vehicle repositioning. |